VirtualFlyBrain/VFB/doc/pipeline.md

 ![Expression schema](https://cloud.githubusercontent.com/assets/112839/19857275/febda88a-9f74-11e6-9fa0-01b1c58b0463.png)

-Modified: Make multiple anat by atage nodes - one for each stage expressed at.
+Modification: Make multiple anat by stage nodes - one for each stage expressed at.

 ### OWL2Prod side loading

 Side loading to make up for deficiencies in OLS loader.
-This is pretty much done
+This is done.
+May still need a few minor tweaks.

+### Prod2Prod

+Denormalization scripts:

+* Generate labels from classification
+* Convert edges to use labels for relation names
+This job should retain the existing metadata on edges (URI etc)

+* Merge down duplicate nodes coming from multiple imports.

+One way that this could work: Convert edges job works on short_forms => Edges now present on both import and original.
+Now safe to delete import term.
+Originals can be identified by having source ontology corresponding to namespace (assuming OBO standard).
+Also what about case where there are two import terms and no original.
+Which one wins?
+(Default to VFB?)

 ### Import Clusters